How Long Does Therapy Take For Depression? A Practical Overview

 External observations

-Sometimes, it's hard to notice changes in ourselves.
-Family and friends can often be valuable sources of information on your progress.
+Sometimes, it's hard to notice changes in ourselves, so close family and friends can often be valuable sources of information on your progress.
 If you feel comfortable, you may consider asking them if they've noticed any improvements in your mood, behavior, or relationships since you began therapy.

 Standardized assessments